gvwilson/thirdbit/_posts/2015/2015-07-06-new-executive-director-search.md

 </p>
 <p>
-  To apply, please send email to <a href="mailto:{{site.author.email}}">{{site.author.email}}</a> by July 31, 2015 with &quot;Co-Executive Director&quot; in the subject line, and include:
+  To apply, please send email to <a href="mailto:{{site.author.email}}">{{site.author.email}}</a> by July 31, 2015 with "Co-Executive Director" in the subject line, and include:
 </p>
 <ul>
   <li>